seelikat/basicNIF/README.md

 Schoenmakers, S., Güçlü, U., van Gerven, M., & Heskes, T. (2014). **Gaussian mixture models and semantic gating improve reconstructions from human brain activity.** Frontiers in Computational Neuroscience 8, 173.

-In any case, the corresponding authors will appreciate if you notified them.
+In any case, the corresponding authors will appreciate if you let them know how you made use of their work.